-Students accepted into the trainee program will have the opportunity to engage in cutting-edge clinical practices including the UCSF Madison Clinic for Pediatric Diabetes, The UCSF Diabetes Teaching Center, The Richard H. Fine People’s Clinic at ZSFG (Zuckerberg San Francisco General), the ZSFG Endocrine Clinics, and other family practice and community clinics that treat a significant number of patients with diabetes.
+Students accepted into the minor may have the opportunity to be placed in clinical rotations specific to the delivery of diabetes care within primary care and specialty care clinics.
+These clinical rotations will be arranged through the students’ specialty coordinators.
+Clinical practices include the UCSF Madison Clinic for Pediatric Diabetes, The UCSF Diabetes Teaching Center, The Richard H. Fine People’s Clinic at ZSFG (Zuckerberg San Francisco General), the ZSFG Endocrine Clinics, and other family practice and community clinics.

 (Course details are subject to change.)

 Fall Quarter, 2 units, 2nd year students only

 The primary focus is on diabetes (T1 and T2DM) in a pediatric population.
 Course will include: epidemiology and detection of diabetes in children and adolescents; pathophysiology; disease management requirements; pharmacological treatment; diabetes education and self-care management expectations for pediatric patients and their families.

 Winter Quarter, 2 Units, 2nd year students only